How to Write an Employee Offer Letter With Sample and Templates

 Think like a candidate

 When developing your offer letter, put yourself in the candidate’s shoes.
-What questions might you have, and what would you be looking to hear if you decide between your company and a competitor?
+What questions might you have, and what would you be looking to hear if you were deciding between your company and a competitor?
+I always like to refer back to my notes from the candidate’s interview(s) for insights on their values and the aspects of a job that matter to them so I can be sure those things are emphasized within the offer.
 Remember, the letter is about more than just making a job offer; it’s one more chance to persuade the candidate that your company and role fit them.

 Although a job offer letter is not legally binding (except in a few rare cases), having your lawyers give it a once-over is still a good idea.
 The good thing about using an employee offer letter template like the one we’ve included below is that you can have your legal team approve the general language once, then update the specifics as needed for each candidate without reviewing it again each time you hire.